mwilliamson/mammoth.js/README.md

 Given an existing docx file,
 `embedStyleMap` will generate a new docx file with the passed style map embedded.
-When the new docx file is read by Mammoth, it will use the embedded style if no explicit style map is provided.
+When the new docx file is read by Mammoth, it will use the embedded style map.

 * `input`: an object describing the source document.
   On node.js, the following inputs are supported: